Ephrem the Syrian: Life

 Jacob, the second bishop of Nisibis, was appointed in 308, and Ephrem grew up under his leadership of the community.
 Jacob of Nisibis is recorded as a signatory at the First Council of Nicea in 325.
 Ephrem was baptized as a youth and almost certainly became a son of the covenant, an unusual form of syriac proto-monasticism.
 Jacob appointed Ephrem as a teacher (Syriac malp̄ānâ, a title that still carries great respect for Syriac Christians).
 He was ordained as a deacon either at his baptism or later.
 He began to compose hymns and write biblical commentaries as part of his educational office.
 In his hymns, he sometimes refers to himself as a "herdsman" (ܥܠܢܐ, allānâ), to his bishop as the "shepherd" (ܪܥܝܐ, rā'yâ), and to his community as a 'fold' (ܕܝܪܐ, dayrâ).
-Ephrem is popularly credited as the founder of the School of Nisibis, which, in later centuries, was the centre of learning of the Church of the East.
+Ephrem is popularly credited as the founder of the School of Nisibis, which, in later centuries, was the center of learning of the Church of the East.

-In 337, Emperor Constantine I, who had legalised and promoted the practice of Christianity in the Roman Empire, died.
+In 337, Emperor Constantine I, who had legalized and promoted the practice of Christianity in the Roman Empire, died.
 Seizing on this opportunity, Shapur II of Persia began a series of attacks into Roman North Mesopotamia.
 Nisibis was besieged in 338, 346 and 350.
 During the first siege, Ephrem credits Bishop Jacob as defending the city with his prayers.
 In the third siege, of 350, Shapur rerouted the River Mygdonius to undermine the walls of Nisibis.
 The Nisibenes quickly repaired the walls while the Persian elephant cavalry became bogged down in the wet ground.
 Ephrem celebrated what he saw as the miraculous salvation of the city in a hymn that portrayed Nisibis as being like Noah's Ark, floating to safety on the flood.